 Makes 4 large servings (it’s so good that a small serving just isn’t enough)

-• 8-10 Slices of bacon– Dry cured bacon is the best, but anything will do
+• 8-10 slices of bacon – Dry-cured is best, but any bacon will do.

-• 3 Large handfuls of ripe cherry tomatoes OR 3 large ripe tomatoes – The sweeter your tomatoes, the yummier your salad.
-If you can’t find any ripe tomatoes, omit them
+• 3 handfuls of cherry tomatoes (halved) or 3 large ripe tomatoes (diced).
+The sweeter your tomatoes, the yummier your salad.
+If you can’t find any ripe tomatoes, omit them.

 Cook your bacon in a frying pan with a little oil.
 How long you cook it for depends on your preference.
 I like it crispy, my husband likes it chewy, so we cook it until slightly crispy as a compromise (that way neither of us are entirely satisfied).
 When the bacon is done to your liking, chop it up.